District Texas Logo

 • Course contents must be relevant to the brewing industry.

-District Texas - The Tom Reap Award
+The Tom Reap Award

-The Tom Reap Award was created in 1991, by District Texas, to honor the distinct member who most embodied the qualities valued in one of the district’s most respected and well-liked members, the late Tom Reap.
-Tom, who had been a brewer for over forty years, was the Brewmaster at Anheuser/Busch in Houston at the time of his retirement.
-Tom served as the national president of the Master Brewers Assoc. of the Americas in 1986.
-His dedication to the industry and to the association will be long remembered.
+Created in 1991 to honor the distinct member who most embodied the qualities valued in one of the district’s most respected and well-liked members, the late Tom Reap.
+Tom, who had been a brewer for over forty years, was the Brewmaster at Anheuser/Busch in Houston at the time of his retirement and served as the national president of the MBAA in 1986.

 M - Mental Ability B - Brewing Knowledge